CruGlobal/godtools-swift/fastlane/README.md

 ```
 fastlane ios run_tests
 ```
-Runs all the tests - can take skip_install_dependencies and setup_fastfile_path to improve speed if you have the setup Fastfile already checked out. e.g. `bundle exec fastlane run_tests skip_install_dependencies:true setup_fastfile_path:/path/to/common/Fastfile --env test` (path must be relative to this project's main Fastfile)
+Runs all the tests

+can take skip_install_dependencies and setup_fastfile_path to improve speed if you have the setup Fastfile already checked out.

+e.g. `bundle exec fastlane run_tests skip_install_dependencies:true setup_fastfile_path:/path/to/common/Fastfile --env test`

+(Note: the Fastfile path must be relative to this project's main Fastfile)
 ### ios beta
 ```
 fastlane ios beta
 ```
-Creates a beta build - can take skip_tests, skip_install_dependencies and setup_fastfile_path to improve speed if you have the setup Fastfile already checked out. e.g. `bundle exec fastlane beta skip_tests:true skip_install_dependencies:true setup_fastfile_path:/path/to/common/Fastfile --env beta` (path must be relative to this project's main Fastfile)
+Creates a beta build

+can take skip_tests, skip_install_dependencies and setup_fastfile_path to improve speed if you have the setup Fastfile already checked out.

+e.g. `bundle exec fastlane beta skip_tests:true skip_install_dependencies:true setup_fastfile_path:/path/to/common/Fastfile --env beta`

+(Note: the Fastfile path must be relative to this project's main Fastfile)
 ### ios production
 ```
 fastlane ios production
 ```
-Deploy a new version to the App Store - can take skip_tests, skip_install_dependencies and setup_fastfile_path to improve speed if you have the setup Fastfile already checked out. e.g. `bundle exec fastlane production skip_tests:true skip_install_dependencies:true setup_fastfile_path:/path/to/common/Fastfile --env production` (path must be relative to this project's main Fastfile)
+Deploy a new version to the App Store

+can take skip_tests, skip_install_dependencies and setup_fastfile_path to improve speed if you have the setup Fastfile already checked out.

+e.g. `bundle exec fastlane production skip_tests:true skip_install_dependencies:true setup_fastfile_path:/path/to/common/Fastfile --env production`

+(path must be relative to this project's main Fastfile)

 ----